Food Safety: What Are My Responsibilities?

 The Basics of Food Safety

-It is important to ensure you are also keeping records of where you got your food from (traceability); you may be required to provide this information at any time so have it to hand.
+It is important to ensure you are also keeping records of where you got your food from (traceability); you may be required to provide this information at any time to have it to hand.

 When it comes to selling food make sure you are not misleading someone by saying the food is of a different quality than it actually is.
-This could be done by word of mouth, labeling, advertising or marketing.
+This could be done by word of mouth, labelling, advertising or marketing.
 If you sell food directly to the public you are required to display your food hygiene rating in full view.

 Managing Food Hygiene

 When it comes to food hygiene there are several factors you need to consider.

 Firstly, do you have a Hazard Analysis and Critical Control Point (HACCP) plan?
 A HACCP is a plan to help keep your food safe from chemical, physical and biological safety hazards.

 Are your “food contact materials clean”?
 Surfaces, cooking equipment, packaging and food processing equipment all need to be kept in a clean condition at all times.
 If the food contact materials change the food or transfer anything onto the food, the food isn’t safe for consumption.
 By keeping the workstation clean it will prevent the food from being affected by bacteria such as salmonella, E.coli 0157 and campylobacter.